Umberto Terracini: Constituent Assembly

-Terracini was elected Deputy and vice-president of the Constituent Assembly in 1946 and became president after the resignation of Giuseppe Saragat the following year.
+Terracini was elected a Deputy and vice-president of the Constituent Assembly in 1946, representing the Italian Communist Party (PCI).
+He became president of the Assembly after the resignation of Giuseppe Saragat the following year.
 He signed the Italian Constitution along with the Head of State Enrico De Nicola and the Prime Minister Alcide De Gasperi.

 Enrico De Nicola signs the Italian Constitution on 27 December 1947.
 Terracini is at the far right.

 Later years

-Terracini was favourable to the alliance with the socialists in the Popular Democratic Front, and after the shooting on Togliatti in July 1948, he presented a no-confidence motion to the government led by the Christian Democracy, which he believes has the moral and political responsibility on the attack to the Communist leader.
+Terracini was favourable to the alliance with the Italian Socialist Party in the Popular Democratic Front, and after the shooting on Togliatti in July 1948, he presented a no-confidence motion to the government led by the Christian Democrats, whom he believed were morally responsible for the attack on the Communist leader.

-Terracini was very critical with Nikita Khrushchev for his report on the war crimes committed by Stalin, which he argued the secretary of the CPSU was too soft with his predecessor.
+Terracini was very critical with Nikita Khrushchev for his report on war crimes committed by Stalin, arguing that the secretary of the CPSU was too soft on his predecessor.
 He supported the intervention of Soviet troops against the Hungarian Revolution of 1956.

 Terracini confirmed his seat in the Senate of the Republic from 1948 until his death.
 He became the party's candidate for President of Italy at the 1962 elections and the 1964 elections, but was defeated by Antonio Segni first and then by Giuseppe Saragat.

-During the 1970s he was very critical of the Historic Compromise between the Communist Party and the Christian Democracy.
+During the 1970s he was very critical of the Historic Compromise between the Italian Communist Party and the Christian Democrats.

 Terracini died in Rome on 6 December 1983, at the age of 88.